Before diving into the roadmap, let’s cover the three essential prerequisites:

 Create accounts for the following tools (if you don’t already have them):

-- Perplexity - (Google Search Alternative) Cites sources, real-time info, perfect for research and staying updated
+• Grok or Perplexity - (Free ChatGPT and Google Search Alternatives) Cites sources, real-time info, perfect for research and staying updated

 If you need any help setting up your development environment above, book an onboarding call with me and I’ll help you get everything set up —> https://cal.com/obaid/laptop-onboarding